Previous years' general terms and conditions can be found at the bottom of the page.

 3.1 Publication of results

 The applicant is responsible for ensuring the results of activities are published according to the Swedish Research Council’s instructions.
-The obligation to publish results only applies to the extent the publication may be done according to legislation as applicable in Sweden.
+The obligation to publish results only applies to the extent the publication may be done according to applicable legislation.

-Research results shall be published according to the Swedish Research Council’s policy for open access to publications.
+Publication of research results in scientific journals shall be done according to the Swedish Research Council’s guidelines for publication with open access.

 The applicant is also responsible for ensuring research results of general interest are disseminated to recipients outside the research community.